-There was a total of n=316 ever-smokers without COPD (at risk) evaluated at baseline (Visit 1).
-A total of 229 participants returned for follow-up at Visit 2 and 37 participants (16%) had spirometrically-defined COPD; a total of 285 participants returned for follow-up at Visit 3 and 54 participants (19%) had spirometrically-defined COPD.
-In all 316 that returned for follow-up at Visit 2 or Visit 3, 56 participants (18%) had spirometrically-defined COPD at their last follow-up visit.
-There were 19 participants that had spirometrically-defined COPD at Visit 2 but not Visit 3; the FEV $1$ /FVC in these 19 participants was on the threshold of spirometrically-defined COPD: mean (minimum, maximum) = 73.3% (70.3%, 74.8%).
-Therefore, in addition to considering development of COPD at Visit 2, Visit 3 or the last follow-up, for selected analyses we also included whether they had spirometric COPD at any follow-up.
+There were a total of n=316 ever-smokers without COPD (at risk) evaluated at baseline (visit 1).
+A total of 229 participants returned for follow-up at visit 2 and 37 participants (16%) had spirometrically defined COPD; a total of 285 participants returned for follow-up at visit 3 and 54 participants (19%) had spirometrically defined COPD.
+In all 316 that returned for follow-up at visit 2 or visit 3, 56 participants (18%) had spirometrically defined COPD at their last follow-up visit.
+There were 19 participants that had spirometrically defined COPD at visit 2 but not visit 3; the FEV1/FVC in these 19 participants was on the threshold of spirometrically defined COPD: mean (minimum, maximum)=73.3% (70.3%, 74.8%).
+Therefore, in addition to considering development of COPD at visit 2, visit 3, the last follow-up, for selected analyses we also included whether they had spirometric COPD at any follow-up.